James Spader: Acting career

 He won the Emmy Award for Outstanding Lead Actor in a Drama Series in 2004 for his portrayal on The Practice and won it again in 2005 and 2007 for Boston Legal.
 With the 2005 win, he became one of only a few actors to win an Emmy Award while playing the same character in two series.
 Even rarer, he won a second consecutive Emmy while playing the same character in two series.
 He also won the Satellite Award for Best Actor in a Series, Comedy or Musical for Boston Legal in 2006.

 In October 2006, Spader narrated "China Revealed", the first episode of Discovery Channel's documentary series Discovery Atlas.
 He also did voice-over in several television commercials for Acura.
 He starred in Race, a play written and directed by David Mamet, which opened on December 6, 2009, at the Ethel Barrymore Theatre on Broadway.
 The show closed on August 21, 2010, after 297 performances.
 In March 2011, he was named to star in the film By Virtue Fall, written and to be directed by Sheldon Turner.
 As of June 2011, the movie was in pre-production.

 Spader guest-starred as Robert California in "Search Committee", the season 7 finale of The Office.
 He then joined the cast as a regular member for the eighth season.
 While the original plan was just to do a guest appearance, executive producer Paul Lieberstein later said, "Those two scenes became a season".

-Spader starred in the television series, The Blacklist, which premiered on NBC September 23, 2013, and which had its series finale on July 13, 2023, a total of ten seasons.
+Spader starred in the television series The Blacklist, which premiered on NBC on September 23, 2013, and had its series finale on July 13, 2023, for a total of 10 seasons.
 He portrayed Raymond "Red" Reddington, one of the FBI's most wanted fugitives.

-He also played the villainous robot Ultron in Avengers: Age of Ultron (2015), and will reprise the role in the upcoming Disney+ series VisionQuest (2026).
+He also played the villainous robot Ultron in Avengers: Age of Ultron (2015), and will reprise the role — this time in human form — in the upcoming Disney+ series VisionQuest, set to premiere on October 14, 2026.

 Personal life

-Spader met his wife, decorator Victoria Kheel, while working in a yoga studio after he moved to New York City in the 1980s.
+Spader met his future wife, decorator Victoria Kheel, while she was working in a yoga studio after he moved to New York City in the 1980s.
 They married in 1987 and had two sons.
 Spader filed for divorce from Kheel in 2004.
 He began dating his former Alien Hunter (2003) co-star, Leslie Stefanson, in 2002.
 They have one son together.

 In an interview with Rolling Stone in 2014, Spader revealed he has obsessive–compulsive disorder.